1972 and 1973 Dublin bombings: 1974 Dublin and Monaghan bombings

 The four bombings in Dublin were not the last.
-On 17 May 1974 during the evening rush hour, two units from the UVF's Belfast and Mid-Ulster Brigades exploded three no-warning carbombs in central Dublin, killing 26 civilians and injuring close to 300.
+On 17 May 1974 during the evening rush hour, two units from the UVF's Belfast and Mid-Ulster Brigades exploded three no-warning car bombs in central Dublin, killing 26 civilians and injuring close to 300.
 Ninety minutes later, a fourth car bomb went off in Monaghan, killing another seven people.
 The Dublin bombs detonated in Parnell Street, Talbot Street, and South Leinster Street – all located in the city centre.
 The bomb in Monaghan exploded in North Street.
 According to Joe Tiernan, RUC Special Patrol Group officer John Weir, and British Army psychological warfare operative, Colin Wallace, the bombings were organised by the Mid-Ulster UVF brigadier, Billy Hanna, who personally led the Dublin bombing teams.
 Hanna (no relation to Jim), a former sergeant in the Ulster Defence Regiment (UDR) who had won the Military Medal for gallantry in the Korean War, had founded the brigade in his hometown of Lurgan in 1972.
 Senior UVF member Robin Jackson also helped carry out the Dublin attacks.
 Tiernan suggested that the bombs were transported to Dublin by Jackson in his poultry lorry with Hanna as his passenger.
 After Billy Hanna was shot dead outside his home in July 1975, Jackson assumed command of the Mid-Ulster UVF.

 As in 1972 and 1973, nobody was ever charged in connection with the bombings which had been carried out on the third day of the Ulster Workers' Council Strike, however on 15 July 1993, the UVF issued a statement claiming responsibility for the attacks.